nicolasgmp/placesAPIMVC/README.md

 API for managing places (CRUD) that is part of [this challenge](https://github.com/RocketBus/quero-ser-clickbus/tree/master/testes/backend-developer) for backend developers applying to ClickBus.

-I make this project to practice what I've been studying in backend development with Java/Spring Boot.
+I made this project to practice what I've been studying in backend development with Java/Spring Boot.

 ## Technologies Used